Last Updated on June 14, 2025 by Alexx

 Volcanic Air is a local Rotorua tourism operator that offers helicopter and floatplane flights around volcanic craters, over thermal valleys and past waterfalls.

 Reckon you’re up for an adventure?
-Tick “raft the world’s highest commercially-rafted waterfall” off your bucket list with a white water rafting tour, where you’ll make your way through 14 Grade 4 and 5 rushing rapids, then you’ll conquer a 7m waterfall.
+Tick the world’s highest commercially-rafted waterfall off your bucket list with a Kaituna white water rafting tour, where you’ll navigate 14 Grade 4 and 5 rapids before conquering a 7m waterfall ๐คฏ

 Velocity Valley in Rotorua has a number of thrill activities available, like Rotorua’s only bungy jump at 43m high, a zero gravity wind chamber, the famous Agrojet jet boat and more.

-Invented right here in little ol’ NZ, a ZORB is an inflatable ball that you jump into before rolling down a hill.
+Invented right here in little ol’ NZ, a ZORB is an inflatable ball that you jump into before rolling down a hill, often with water sloshing around inside.
 Sounds crazy?
 Crazy fun!

 There are four tracks to choose from (the straight tracks, a Big Air track with a jump, the Mega Track and the Sidewinder) and they have deals for multiple rides and tracks.